zedlopez/ifm/The Recipe Book.md

 ^^{entering+action+}^^{exiting+action+ <-- standing}
 Under ordinary circumstances, Inform does not keep track of the player's posture, nor of their exact location in a room.
 [Lies] implements a room in which the player can lie in different positions on the floor, getting different views as a result.

-Our other examples are all modifications of the way Inform handles player movement to make better default guesses at what they want to do: [Anchorite] adds a ``get down`` and ``down`` command that work when the player is on a supporter, to accompany ``get`` UP, ``get off``, and ``get out`` (already understood).
+Our other examples are all modifications of the way Inform handles player movement to make better default guesses at what they want to do: [Anchorite] adds a ``get down`` and ``down`` command that work when the player is on a supporter, to accompany ``get up``, ``get off``, and ``get out`` (already understood).
 [Get Axe] makes the player get out of a portable container before attempting to lift it–a consideration that comes up relatively rarely, but that might pertain to inflatable rafts, beanbag chairs, and other lightweight but capacious pieces of furniture.

 ### See Also